saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 Configure the DNS at your registrar to point your domain at your home external IP address.

-You can find that using something like: [https://whatismyipaddress.com/](https://whatismyipaddress.com/)
+You can find your home external IP address using something like: [https://whatismyipaddress.com/](https://whatismyipaddress.com/)

+### Dynamic DNS:

 You will need to configure “dynamic DNS” to make sure that domain keeps pointing to your home IP, which is subject to change, most likely.

+When you set up a server in a data center, typically that server has a fixed unchanging IP address, so you set up DNS one time.
+Most residential internet connections do not get a fixed address; your home IP will change periodically.
+"Dynamic DNS" updates your DNS setup whenever your IP address changes, ensuring that "myhomeaddress.com" always points at the correct IP address.

 Probably your router has this available.
 If not, there’s a Dynamic DNS Client role available in saltbox you can install.
-If you use Cloudflare for DNS, the ddns client configuration will be automatically done when you run the role.
+If you use Cloudflare for DNS, the ddns client configuration will be automatically done for you when you run the role.

 The saltbox role is `ddclient`, and you run it like any other saltbox role: